anlsys/XKBlas.jl/deps/README.md

 ## Overview

 The `build_xkblas.jl` script will:
-1. Clone/update XKAAPI from GitLab (branch: `master`)
+1. Clone/update XKRT from GitLab (branch: `master`)
 2. Clone/update XKBlas from GitLab (branch: `v2.0`)
-3. Build and install XKAAPI to a scratch directory
+3. Build and install XKRT to a scratch directory
 4. Build and install XKBlas to a scratch directory
 5. Configure `LocalPreferences.toml` to use the locally built libraries